Magnus Mills: Background and Literary Career

 Magnus Mills was born in Birmingham and brought up in Bristol.
 After graduating with an economics degree from Wolverhampton Polytechnic, he started a master's degree course at the University of Warwick but dropped out before completion.

 Between 1979 and 1986 he built high-tensile fences for a living.
 In 1986 Mills moved to London and became a bus driver, which continues to be his full-time job alongside writing.
 During this time he wrote a regular column about being a bus driver for The Independent, claiming he was replaced by the serial Bridget Jones's Diary."
 In 1998 he drew on his experience as a fence builder for his first novel, The Restraint of Beasts.
 Some newspapers reported that he received an advance of £1 million for his debut; he later said the real figure was closer to £10,000.
 The Restraint of Beasts was shortlisted for the Booker Prize and the Whitbread First Novel Award in 1998.
 It won him the McKitterick Prize in 1999, and earned a rare jacket quote from reclusive author Thomas Pynchon, who called it "a demented, deadpan comic wonder".

 Following the surprise success of The Restraint of Beasts and its follow-up, All Quiet on the Orient Express, Mills quit work as a bus driver for four months as a "project" to see if he could make it as a full-time writer.
 Three to See the King, published in 2001, was the result.
 It received positive reviews.
 He then worked as a van driver for several years, which resulted in The Scheme for Full Employment, published in 2003, but which had a more mixed reception.
 He was laid off from his job due to cutbacks and returned to working as a bus driver.
 His 2005 novel Explorers of the New Century was released to good reviews from The Sunday Times, The Independent, The Telegraph, and other papers.
 Having written his first four novels for Flamingo, Explorers of the New Century marked a new partnership with Bloomsbury.

-Mills has also written two books of very short stories: Once in a Blue Moon and Only When the Sun Shines Brightly for Acorn Books.
+Mills has also written four books of very short stories, including Once in a Blue Moon and Only When the Sun Shines Brightly for Acorn Books.
 His experience as a bus driver informed the content of his 2009 novel The Maintenance of Headway, the title of which refers to keeping buses equally spaced on their routes.
 His 2011 novel A Cruel Bird Came to the Nest and Looked In depicts a kingdom whose king has gone missing without explanation, leaving an absurdist realm "lost in an English fairy-tale world."

 Mills's 2015 novel The Field of the Cloth of Gold was shortlisted for the 2015 Goldsmiths Prize.

 In a 2024 interview Mills said he was no longer working as a bus driver.